a0m0rajab/Open-FSMVU/docs/Extracurricular.md

 ## Erasmus

-During university yaer you can apply to erasmus and have an experience of studying abroad -- you can check their program with International offiec in the university.
+During university year you can apply to erasmus and have an experience of studying abroad -- you can check their program with International office in the university.

 ## University Science Clubs

-There is few science clubs and activities in the university wheich you can engage here you will have a list of them to find what's the best for you and join their activities
+There is few science clubs and activities in the university which you can engage here you will have a list of them to find what's the best for you and join their activities

 ## External Activities

-During your period in the university you can benifits from few international and volunteering programs that can help you to have a better and stronger skills at the next table I have listed few of what I know to check.
+During your period in the university you can benefits from few international and volunteering programs that can help you to have a better and stronger skills at the next table I have listed few of what I know to check.

-In general the main benefit will be liablity, swags and suppourt for them to use their programs and products.
+In general the main benefit will be liability, swags and support for them to use their programs and products.

 | Program Name | Company |  Brief information |
 | --- | --- | --- |